What Is Spread In Crypto Trading & How It Impacts Your Profits

 Cryptocurrency traders can be completed using the spot markets, or by using derivatives such as futures and options.
 While the underlying mechanisms behind each of these products are slightly different, all markets involve something known as “Spread”.

-Often considered a “hidden fee”, trading spreads are the difference between willing buyers and sellers and are an essential cost to understand that can impact the realized profit and loss of a trade.
-If you’re looking to capitalize on cryptocurrency price movements, find out why spread exists, how it works and its impact on a trading strategy.
+Often considered a “hidden fee”, trading spreads in crypto are the difference between willing buyers and sellers and are an essential cost to understand that can impact the realized profit and loss of a trade.
+This article will explain why spread exists, how it works, and its impact on a trading strategy.

 Crypto spread is defined as the gap between the highest price someone is willing to pay and the lowest price someone is willing to sell a cryptocurrency asset.
 These two defining points are often referred to as the bid and ask price.
 All of the asks and bids for a market are collated within an order book, which is a digital list of all the buy and sell orders for a specific asset such as Bitcoin.